• Skip to main content

 Stir-fried chicken and onions.

-• Add the rice, and break it up with a spatula so that it heats through evenly.
+• Add the 300 grams cooked Japanese short-grain rice, and break it up with a spatula so that it heats through evenly.

 Chicken, onions and rice in a pan.

-• Once the rice has been warmed through, add the ketchup and oyster sauce, and stir-fry until the rice is an even color and the ketchup is just starting to caramelize.
+• Once the rice has been warmed through, add the 2 tablespoons ketchup and 1 tablespoon oyster sauce, and stir-fry until it is an even color and the ketchup is just starting to caramelize.
 Season with black pepper to taste.

 Ketchup added to chicken rice.